docker-mailserver/docker-mailserver/docs/content/examples/tutorials/mailserver-behind-proxy.md

     [...]
     ```

-    Truncated list of necessary labels on the mailserver container:
+    Truncated list of necessary labels on the `docker-mailserver` container:

     ```yaml
     version: '3.8'